hawllysson-gardel/hawllysson-gardel/README.md

 ###

-<p align="left">Software and Data Engineer with extensive experience in developing and maintaining current and legacy systems.
-With almost 8 years of experience, I am committed to best engineering practices and the technical efficiency of the teams I work with.
+<p align="left">I’m a Senior Software Engineer with over 8+ years of experience developing scalable backend systems, cloud infrastructure, and automation solutions in both startups and enterprise environments.
+My core focus is on building microservices using Java and Spring, and delivering automation and data-processing workflows with Python.

-I currently work as a Senior Software and Data Engineer at XIPP, focusing on projects in the insurance sector.
-I have a degree in Systems Analysis and Development (ADS), 7 postgraduate degrees (including 3 MBAs) and two AWS certifications, with a third in progress.
-This proves that, in addition to the projects I execute, I am constantly improving my skills and keeping up to date with new technologies and market trends, aiming to contribute to the success of the projects I participate in.
-I have the advantage of migrating between multidisciplinary teams, speaking the language from DevOps to the user, and understanding the pain points of each one.
+I hold a degree in Systems Analysis and Development, along with seven postgraduate certificates — including three MBAs — and multiple AWS certifications (two completed, one in progress).
+I’m continuously learning and staying up to date with modern tools, cloud technologies, and software architecture best practices.

-I have extensive experience in all phases of the software life cycle, from solution design to implementation, support and technological updates.
-I am very enthusiastic about collaborating on software development teams that strive for technical excellence and are always improving technically.</p>
+I work well in cross-functional teams and am comfortable collaborating with developers, DevOps, product managers, and end users.
+I value clean, maintainable code — but also understand the importance of aligning technical solutions with business needs and long-term product goals.
 ###

 <h2 align="left">Technologies</h2>